belgattitude/openstore-schema-core/README.md

 ```

 ## FAQ

+> Caution: backup and restore procedures below are not valid for production.
+> Be sure of what you're doing.

 ### Backup a database

 With `mysqldump`, good to backup `schema` (ddl) and `data` (inserts) in separated files, it